Lot 4

 ASPEN, CO

-My role focused on envelope coordination and architectural detailing.
+My role focused on architectural detailing and envelope coordination.

-Scope included development of exterior wall assemblies and resolution of transitions between cladding systems, with particular attention to window and door interfaces — aligning thermal performance, constructability, and visual continuity.
+I developed exterior wall assemblies and resolved transitions between cladding systems, including stone-to-wood interfaces and wood-to-metal roof conditions.
+Particular attention was given to window and door openings to align performance requirements with constructability and visual continuity.
 An angled building edge required coordination of the shading system within a non-orthogonal gable condition.
-Carpentry details were developed across interior and exterior conditions.
+I also contributed carpentry detailing across interior and exterior conditions.